 All grades will undergo a moderation process as required by University Policy.

 Special assessment requirements

 All Assessment items must be attempted before a student is eligible for a passing grade.
+Weekly Quizzes are deemed as one assessment item "Quizzes".
 An overall mark of 50% must be achieved to successfully pass the unit.

 The on campus practical sessions contribute to external certificates and to the basic competency expected of students passing this unit.
 Should a student not attain the required level of attendance (all practical sessions), they will not be eligible to apply for Sports Trainer Level 1 certification with Sports Medicine Australia.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.